PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-09 10:42:01
+Last updated: 2024-04-09 10:42:34
-Random Quote: Honey, it's just the way your brain was hardwired.
-Plenty of great, intelligent, funny, interesting, and creative people have struggled with the same things you struggle with. - Leslie Bennett
+Random Quote: Journey to face the unknown and ponder the question, "What if...?" - The Watcher